A Video Recording of this webinar is available below.

 Colonialism and the gender binary are intrinsically linked and their duet can force traditional knowledge underground.
-Cole Alvis (She/Her) facilitates an embodied panel that explores the intersections of 2 Spirit, trans and non-binary identities, featuring Jesse Del Fierro (They/Them/Siya), Syrus Marcus Ware (He/Him), and Simone A. Medina Polo (She/Her).
-Join these artists in a conversation about the reclamation work found in their arts practices and beyond.
+Cole Alvis (She/Her) facilitated an embodied panel that explored the intersections of 2 Spirit, trans and non-binary identities, featuring Jesse Del Fierro (They/Them/Siya), Syrus Marcus Ware (He/Him), and Simone A. Medina Polo (She/Her).

 Cole (she/her) is a 2 Spirit Michif (Métis) artist based in Tkarón:to with Chippewa, Irish & English ancestors from Turtle Mountain.
 She is one of the leaders of lemonTree creations, manidoons collective, AdHoc Assembly and is on the board of the Dancers Of Damelahamid.
 Recently, Cole performed in Louis Riel (Canadian Opera Company & National Arts Centre) and directed the Dora-nominated bug by Yolanda Bonnell (manidoons collective & Luminato), Lilies by Michel Marc Bouchard (lemonTree creations, Why Not Theatre & Buddies in Bad Times Theatre) and, alongside fellow Dora-nominated Michael Greyeyes, co-directed an Indigenous opera double bill called Two Odysseys: Pimooteewin / Gállábártnit (Signal Theatre, National Sami Theatre Beaivváš & Soundstreams).
 This spring, Cole is calling on the women in her matriarchal line to remember together their Michif ancestors.